rmosolgo/rmosolgo.github.io/source/_posts/2019-11-14-finding-implicit-returns-with-rubocop.markdown

 Rubocop will do both of these things:

 - A linting rule will fail the build if invalid code is added to the project, addressing the first goal
-- A well-implemented `def autocorrect` will fix existing violations
+- A well-implemented `def autocorrect` will fix existing violations, addressing the second goal

 But it all depends on implementing the check well: can I find implicit returns?
 Fortunately, I only need to find them _well enough_: it doesn't have to find _every possible_ Ruby implicit return; it only has to find the ones actually used in the codebase!